workadventure/workadventure/docs/maps/api-player.md

 WA.player.onPlayerMove(console.log);
 ```

-## Player specific properties
+## Player specific variables
 Similarly to maps (see [API state related functions](api-state.md)), it is possible to store data **related to a specific player** in a "state".
 Such data will be stored using the local storage from the user's browser.
+Any value that is serializable in JSON can be stored.

 {.alert.alert-info}
 In the future, player-related variables will be stored on the WorkAdventure server if the current player is logged.